How to Resize Images in Google Sheets

 Click and drag any corner handle to resize the image.

 Important: Dragging a corner handle keeps the aspect ratio locked.
-Dragging a side handle stretches only one dimension and will distort the image.
+Dragging a side handle stretches only one dimension and distorts the image.

 Result: The floating image changes to the size you dragged it to.